tylerae/Data_Structures_Tutorials/README.md

 * Introduction
 * Creating a Root
 * Example
-* Creating the nodes
+* Creating the Nodes
 * Example
-* Methods for navigating
+* Methods for Navigating
 * Example
 * Problem to Solve